ccoutant/dwarf-locations/001a-context.md

 > variable may be able to be evaluated without such context.
 If the
 > expression evaluates with an error then it may indicate the variable
 > has been optimized and so requires more context.
 >
-> [non-normative] The DWARF expressions for call frame information (see
-> 6.4 Call Frame Information) operations are restricted to those that
-> do not require the compilation unit context to be specified.
->
 > The DWARF is ill-formed if all the address_size fields in the
 > headers of all the entries in the `.debug_info`, `.debug_addr`,